discordjs/guide/guide/creating-your-bot/README.md

 Save the file, go back to your console, and start the process up again.
 Whenever a message is sent inside a channel your bot has access to, the message's content will be logged to your console.
 Go ahead and test it out!

-<p class="tip">Inside your console, you can press the up arrow on your keyboard to bring up the latest commands you've run.
-Pressing `Up` and then `Enter` after closing the process is a nice, quick way to start it up again (as opposed to typing out the name each time).</p>
+<tip>Inside your console, you can press the up arrow on your keyboard to bring up the latest commands you've run.
+Pressing `Up` and then `Enter` after closing the process is a nice, quick way to start it up again (as opposed to typing out the name each time).</tip>

 ### Replying to messages